benmatela/PeopleApp/README.md

 > Connection String

-In the `docker-compose.yml`, we don't need the connection string for the API to connect to `In Memory Database` so we do cater for it.
+In the `docker-compose.yml`, we don't use `SQL Server` but instead we use `In Memory Database` meaning we don't need the connection string.

 Example connection string when using SQL Server: